Kenneth D. McCullar

-Major Kenneth Dalton McCullar (November 30, 1918 – April 12, 1943) was a pilot and skip bombing pioneer in World War II.
-He was killed in action in a freak accident when his bomber struck a wallaby on takeoff, causing it to crash and explode.
+Kenneth Dalton McCullar (30 November 1918 – 12 April 1943) was an American military pilot and skip bombing pioneer in World War II.
+He was killed in a "freak accident" when his bomber struck a wallaby on takeoff, causing it to crash and explode.

 History

-McCullar was born to Dalton Webster McCullar and Pauline Watters on November 30, 1918, in Pope, Mississippi.
-His childhood nickname was "Ken."
+McCullar was born to Dalton Webster McCullar and Pauline Watters on 30 November 1918, in Pope, Mississippi.

 As a captain in the 63rd Bomb Squadron, McCullar was well-regarded by the men he served with, with an aggressive streak and a love of gambling.
 At one point, he selected a bomber for himself specifically because the final two digits of its serial number were 21, and named it Black Jack.